 This solution addresses Key Issue #1: Security of authorization for sensing service invocation and revocation.

 In this solution, the sensing service consumer is assumed to be an external AF.
 The NEF performs the access authorization by verifying the AF's identity, and the SF performs the service authorization by validating the feasibility and policy compliance of the specific sensing request parameters against network capabilities and operator rules.

-Editor’s Note: Whether this solution is applicable only for external AF is FFS.

 6.1.1.2 Solution details